Skatterbrainz/CMHealthCheck/Docs/Invoke-CMHealthCheck.md

 ## PARAMETERS

 ### -SmsProvider
-FQDN of the SMS Provider host in the Configuration Manager site
+FQDN of the SMS Provider host in the Configuration Manager site, default is localhost

 ```yaml
 Type: String